-Carpenter Rocks is a tiny little coastal town on the Limestone Coast with less than 200 residents, only about 35km south-west of Mount Gambier.
-Our Explorer Sammy Brett headed down there to check out the eerie shipwreck site shrouded in mist…
+Carpenter Rocks is a tiny little coastal town on the Limestone Coast with less than 200 residents.
+Explorer Sammy Brett headed down there to check out the eerie shipwreck site shrouded in mist…

 - Reach a secluded camping location